at Drizzlecombe

 Three stone rows are laid out along the slope of Hartor Hill, each row terminated by a tall standing stone at one end and a cairn at the other.
 The rows are aligned southwest to northeast, with the standing stone at the southwest end and the cairn at the northeast.
 Between the terminus stones and cairns are small stones aligned in rows.
 Most of these stones are quite small, less than 0.5 metres high.

-running almost parallel to the eastern row is the north row, a single row but much longer, with about 70 low stones arranged over 150 metres.
+Running almost parallel to the eastern row is the north row, a single row but much longer, with about 70 low stones arranged over 150 metres.
 The north row terminates in a much small standing stone, about 2.4 metres in height.

-On the same spur of land where you will find the stone rows are the remains of at least 5 settlement sites and a large number of cairns in addition to a stone-walled cist.
+On the same spur of land where you will find the stone rows are the remains of at least five settlement sites and a large number of cairns in addition to a stone-walled cist.

 If you are lucky you will see Dartmoor ponies wandering among the stone rows.
 I was delighted to see a herd of ponies walking through the rows when I visited, followed by a pair of cows who stopped to rub their flanks on the standing stones.